 Weed Out People Who Don’t Fit

-Resumes are great starting points to get to know a job applicant, but sometimes all it takes are a few pointed interview questions to start poking holes in the facade a slick resume can create.
+Resumes are great starting points to get to know a job applicant, but sometimes all it takes are a few pointed interview questions from the hiring manager to start poking holes in the facade a slick resume can create.

-A well-crafted pre-screening interview can weed out candidates that might be “qualified” but simply would not be a good fit for your company or your existing teams, either because of skills, personality, values, or anything of that nature.
+A well-crafted pre-screening interview can weed out candidates that might be “qualified”, but simply would not be a good fit for the particular position within your company or your existing teams, either because of skills, personality, values, or anything of that nature.

-By instituting a pre-screening interview phase, you have a system in place to quickly narrow your pool of candidates, ensuring that any interviews you do schedule from that point on are more likely to be productive and end in hiring.
+By instituting a pre-screening interview phase before the in person interview phase, you have a system in place to quickly narrow your pool of candidates, ensuring that any interviews you do schedule from that point on are more likely to be productive and end in hiring.

 This approach can keep you from spinning your interview wheels, wasting time on candidate after unqualified candidate.